-This done-for-you meal plan is available exclusively That Clean Life for Business members.
+This done-for-you meal plan is available exclusively That Clean Life members.
 It's ready to go for use in your practice or it can be customized to meet the needs of individual clients (higher/lower energy needs, vegetarian, dairy-free, etc).

 Our done-for-you plans include:

 - 7-days of fun, simple, and delicious meals

 - An itemized grocery list to save time and money at the grocery store